GoogleChrome/developer.chrome.com/site/en/docs/workbox/different-architectures/index.md

 Whichever style you prefer,
 matching a given architecture with the right service worker implementation is key to ensuring high reliability and performance.
-The open-ended design of service workers—and Workbox by extension—provides a lot of flexibility in how requests for assets are handled, and the technology can be tailored for whatever architectural style you prefer.
+The open-ended design of service workers&mdash;and Workbox by extension&mdash;provides a lot of flexibility in how requests for assets are handled, and the technology can be tailored for whatever architectural style you prefer.

 To get things started, let's first cover what it takes to build a service worker